 Of course, this may sound painful, but believe us when we say that it works.
 All you need is some organic olive oil and fine brown sugar.
 Mix a teaspoon of olive oil with two teaspoons of brown sugar in a small bowl, and then apply them to the lips, rubbing gently before wiping (or licking it) off.

 Top Tip: You can even use the same recipe to make a body scrub for winter.
 Just make a larger amount, so for example, half a cup of olive oil with a full cup of brown sugar.
 Put any extra in a glass jar with a lid, so that you can use it whenever you need to.

 Don’t Forget To Protect Your Lips From the Sun

 If you’re going to be out in the sunshine, it’s a good idea to put some sunscreen on your lips to protect them.
-You’ll likely need a commercial lip balm with SPF for that, as none of the home lip balms mentioned above will really protect your skin from sun exposure.
+You’ll likely need a commercial lip balm with SPF for that (such as Carmex), as none of the home lip balms mentioned above will really protect your skin from sun exposure.

 Your best bet is likely a beeswax lip balm with SPF, like this Portland Bee Balm Eclipse Handmade Lip Balm ,

 - From the heart of the Pacific Northwest...